Tradeshift/elements/README.md

 ## ➤ How to release

-We are using [lerna to publish](https://github.com/lerna/lerna/tree/master/commands/publish#readme) our elements
+We are using [lerna to publish](https://github.com/lerna/lerna/tree/main/commands/version#readme) our elements

 - Create a branch for releasing。 `git branch release`
 - `git push release` and set the upstream.
-- `npm config delete @tradeshift:registry` delete the registry config so release could publish to different registries
+- `npm run lerna-version` calculate a new version number, generate CHANGELOG.md for all components and make a commit with a predefined commit message.
-- `npm run release`
+- Create a PR from the branch created earlier.
-- `npm config set @tradeshift:registry https://npm.pkg.github.com/` Set back npm to use github for @tradeshift packages
+- After merge a new version of elements will be built and published to NPM registry and Github Packages.

 ---